au-ts/cogent/doc/reference/values.rst

     | *BasExpr* *BasExpr*

 The argument Expression is simply put after the Expression for the function.
 This is common in functional programming languages, whereas in imperative and object oriented languages (and in mathematics) the argument is usually put in parentheses like in :math:`f(x)`.
+In |cogent|
-In Cogent this is allowed, since a *BasExpr* may be an expression in parentheses, but it is not necessary.
+this is allowed, since a *BasExpr* may be an expression in parentheses, but it is not necessary.

 The syntax here is ambiguous.
 Several *BasExpr* in a row are interpreted as left associative.
 Therefore the following